marcossFarias/sortado/README.md

 ### Prerequisites

 Ensure you have the following installed on your system:
-- Java 17
+- Java 22
-- Intellij IDEA CE
+- Intellij IDEA CE/ULTIMATE

 ### Get the code
 You have two ways to obtain the code for the Sortado project: